dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 In modern artificial neural networks, we often label neurons by what they are most selective for, such as [snout or car detectors](https://distill.pub/2017/feature-visualization/), and we explicitly engineer components that create invariance, such as [pooling](https://ai.plainenglish.io/pooling-layer-beginner-to-intermediate-fa0dbdce80eb).
 Today scientists have a variety of methods to measure and quantify selectivity and invariance in both biological as well as artificial neurons.
 These measurements are extremely important for developing an understanding of how we process information, and are often used to categorize neurons into groups.
-This blog post aims to explain one such method, which is currently primarily used in neuroscience and relies on characterizing the geometry of a neuron's _response surface_.
+This blog post aims to explain one such method, which is primarily used in neuroscience and relies on characterizing the geometry of a neuron's _response surface_.

 ### The neural response surface
 First, an obvious statement: neurons receive signals as input and produce signals as output.